Alexiagf/Alexiagf/README.md

 [![Gmail Badge](https://img.shields.io/badge/-alexiagfirmes@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:alexiagfirmes@gmail.com)](mailto:alexiagfirmes@gmail.com)

 # About me
 I started my studies in the TI area in 2017, when I started the technical course.
 Since then I've been looking to improve my knowledge and acquire new ones.
 The area that I'm most interested in is the back-end, on JAVA, but the front-end also arouses a lot of curiosity.
+Now I'm focusing my studies on back-end languages, like Java, but in my spare time I try to explore the other side, with HTML, JavaScript and CSS.

 - [Courses](https://www.treinaweb.com.br/cursos-online?q=fagner+pinheiro) 👨🏼‍🏫 - It's are technical courses on many technologies, such as Django, Flask, Python, Kotlin, Flutter, Dart, Git and more
 - [Blog](https://www.treinaweb.com.br/blog/author/fagner-pinheiro/) ✍🏼 - I'm write about many things.